-BE 503 Biblical Exposition Elective

-An expositional study of selected Old or New Testament books, groupings of shorter books, or even selections from longer ones.

-BE 505 A Biblical Exposition of Ecclesiastes

-BE 506 A Biblical Exposition of Psalm 119

-A hermeneutical and practical exploration of the twenty-two stanzas of this treasure-trove brimming with the glories of God and the sufficiencies of His Word.

-BE 601 Preaching Practicum I

-Prerequisite: BE 502

-This is essentially a lab class wherein the student preaches and receives constructive criticism from his pastor- professors and peers.
-BE 602 Preaching Practicum II

-(See BE 601)

-BE 603 A Biblical Exposition of Titus

-BE 604 A Biblical Exposition of Selected Psalms

-This course launches with a brief introduction to the canonical Psalms mentioning the features of genre, varieties of poetic parallelisms, and other literary phenomena.
+BE 503 Biblical Exposition Elective 2 Credit Hours An expositional study of selected Old or New Testament books, groupings of shorter books, or even selections from longer ones.
+BE 504 A Biblical Exposition of Genesis 2 Credit Hours BE 505 A Biblical Exposition of Ecclesiastes 2 Credit Hours BE 506 A Biblical Exposition of Psalm 119 2 Credit Hours A hermeneutical and practical exploration of the twenty-two stanzas of this treasure-trove brimming with the glories of God and the sufficiencies of His Word.
+BE 601 Preaching Practicum I (Prerequisite: BE 502) 1 Credit Hour This is essentially a lab class wherein the student preaches and receives constructive criticism from his pastor- professors and peers.
+BE 602 Preaching Practicum II (See BE 601) 1 Credit Hour BE 603 A Biblical Exposition of Titus 2 Credit Hours - C dit II BE 604 A Biblical Exposition of Selected Psalms 2 Credit Hours This course launches with a brief introduction to the canonical Psalms mentioning the features of genre, varieties of poetic parallelisms, and other literary phenomena.
 It then exemplifies packaging each psalm's development both inductively and descriptively for the purpose of preaching and teaching its treasures.
 An exposition of each example's content will also be offered.
 Finally, the students will be assigned four psalms to prepare and communicate in this manner.

-BE 605 Biblical Exposition 2 Credit Hours

-(Elective See BE 503) 2 Credit Hours

-BE 606 A Biblical Exposition of Amos 3 Credit Hours

-BE 607 A Exposition of Daniel 1 Credit Hours

-BE 608 Sermon on the Mount 3 Credit Hours

-BE 612 A Exposition of Mark 2 Credit Hours

-BE 614 A Exposition of Micah 2 Credit Hours

-BE 701 Preaching Practicum III (See BE 601) 1 Credit Hours

-BE 702 Preaching Practicum IV 1 Credit Hours
+BE 605 Biblical Exposition (Elective See BE 503) 2 Credit Hours BE 606 A Biblical Exposition of Amos 2 Credit Hours BE 607 A Biblical Exposition of Daniel 3 Credit Hours BE 608 Sermon on the Mount 1 Credit Hours 3 Credit Hours BE 610 A Biblical Exposition of 1 Peter 2 Credit Hours BE 612 A Biblical Exposition of Mark 2 Credit Hours BE 614 A Biblical Exposition of Micah 2 Credit Hours BE 701 Preaching Practicum III (See BE 601) 1 Credit Hour BE 701 Preaching Practicum III (See BE 601) BE 702 Preaching Practicum IV 1 Credit Hour 1 Credit Hour